 - The marine head system installed on your yacht is designed so that waste from each head may be flushed into the holding tank or pumped overboard (where regulations permit).
-Routing is decided by the setting of each head's Y-valve.
+Routing is decided by the setting of the head's Y-valve.
 Access to the head Y-valves is through the hallway floor cutout, at the bottom of the forward stairs. - The holding tank can be emptied by dockside pump-out or, where permitted, by actuating the macerator pump from the pilothouse DC panel.
 The holding tank is located under the master stateroom and can be accessed through the cutouts in the closet floor. - The holding tank features a level indicator, located on the DC panel.
-We recommend emptying the tank at every opportunity. - Your yacht may feature an optional vacuum head system which includes two vacuum generators and an additional tank filter (see drawing below).

-Check local regulations regarding the legal use of marine head systems in your area.
+We recommend emptying the tank at every opportunity to reduce the possibility of problems caused by an indicator error. - Make sure the seacock is open before using the head. - Check the local regulations regarding the legal use of marine head systems in your area. - Your yacht may feature an optional Vacuum head system which includes two vacuum generators and an additional tank vent (see drawing below). - Check the local regulations regarding the legal use of marine head systems in your area.